intelligentEarth/Bayeslands/README.md

-pyBadlands - Basin & Landscape Dynamics
+BayesLands - An MCMC implementation of pyBadlands
 =====

 <div align="center">